 If you’re unfamiliar, the Oh Crap potty training method is basically the “3 day potty training” method.
 Instead of days you think of it as “blocks” – like blocks of time.
 Your child might be in Block One for one day or for three days, before moving on.
 Here’s how it went and our potty training essentials!

 - Things to Do Before You Start Potty Training

-- Our Potty Training Experience – The First 10 Days: Block One, Block Two, Block Three
+- Our Potty Training Experience – The First 10 Days

-- Potty Training Tips – 4 Week Update
+- Potty Training Tips – 4 Week Later

 - Potty Chair – We had an IKEA LOCKIG potty chair for about a year already.
 He sat on it before bath, off and on for about 6 months.
 We recently bought a 2nd [same exact] potty chair since we live in a two story house with only one bathroom.
 The Baby Bjorn Potty Chair is also super popular.
 But ultimately, the last thing we wanted to deal with during potty training was him crowning one chair as his favorite and then rushing around the house for said chair.
 You’re welcome.

 - Toilet seat insert – Also IKEA.
 We planned to start him on the little potty, but then move to the actual toilet.
 I like that this is quickly movable and we can just use a step stool in front of the toilet.
 This was a later step, but available when he is interested.
 I’ve heard good things about the Munchkin version of this too, since it has handles on the side.
 These also have a pee guard for when they want to be a big boy and sit on the big potty.